Code-Institute-Submissions/happy_cooking/README.md

         * Author
         * Meal Type
         * Dietary Requirement
     5. Then pressthe recipe =+ button and your recipe will be added to the recipes page.

+                        Redirect to the home page

+    1. Press the Happy Cooking logo on the upper left hand corner of the navbar.
+    2. This will redirect you back to the home page.
+    3. Press Home on the navbar from any of the three pages and it will bring you back to the homepage.